Sports and Leisure Structures

 Our domes provide ideal weather protection for a number of sports.
 Elegantly rounded in shape using a tensile cover, the sides and ends can be opened as required.
 Options available of steel or glulam wood frame, side cladding, lighting and humidity control to maximise user friendliness.

-Why temporary structures can help you create the perfect garden.
+How temporary structures can help create the perfect Christmas market stall.

 Football domes from CopriSystems Ltd

 Football is the most popular sport in the UK, bringing people together in pubs and stadiums week after week, whether they're watching a Conference League match or a vital Premier League game.